All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 5. Behavioral Support

-Weight management has psychological and behavioral dimensions that medication alone does not address.
+Weight management has psychological and behavioral dimensions that medication alone doesn't address.
 Working with a registered dietitian, health coach, or behavioral health professional can provide tools for long-term success.
 Cognitive behavioral therapy (CBT) has shown particular promise in helping patients maintain weight loss by addressing the thought patterns and behaviors that drive overeating .

 6. Monitor And Intervene Early

 Regular weight monitoring after stopping GLP-1 therapy allows for early detection of regain.
-We recommend weekly weigh-ins and establishing a personal "action threshold," a specific amount of weight regain (for example, 5% of your lowest weight) that triggers a plan of action, whether that is intensifying lifestyle efforts, consulting with your physician, or restarting medication .
+We recommend weekly weigh-ins and establishing a personal "action threshold," a specific amount of weight regain (for example, 5% of your lowest weight) that triggers a plan of action, whether that's intensifying lifestyle efforts, consulting with your physician, or restarting medication .

 7. Address Metabolic Adaptation